The Best Local Places to Eat in Pensacola, Florida

-First colonized over 450 years ago, Pensacola shares history with Spain, France, England, and the United States, as well as a brief time with the Confederate States.
-That's why it's known as the City of Five Flags.
+First colonized over 450 years ago, Pensacola shares history with Spain, France, England, and the United States as well as a brief stint with the Confederate States.
+That's why it's known as the "city of five flags".

 I consider myself to be a good cook, and I generally refuse to spend money to eat out unless I can be guaranteed a meal that is better than something I can make myself.
 As a lifelong resident of the Pensacola area, this list represents places where I willingly and eagerly pay for meals, because no matter what I order from the menu, I can be assured of a fantastic dining experience.

 No trip to Pensacola is complete without a meal at McGuire's Irish Pub and Brewery.
 McGuire's has reigned as king of the Pensacola steak scene since McGuire and Molly opened it as a neighborhood pub in 1977.

 Whether you drop in for lunch or stay awhile for dinner, McGuire's blends top-quality victuals with an irreverent and uproarious atmosphere.
 Steaks are the centerpiece of the menu—your slab of choice beef arrives fresh off the grill, sizzling in its juices alongside a stuffed tomato.

 If burgers are more your style, theirs will redefine your idea of what a hamburger should be.
 The menu features more than 25 burgers, ranging from your basic cheeseburger and fries to a $100 monstrosity served with caviar and champagne.
 And don't forget to ask about the infamous (and terrifying) Garbage Burger!

 However, even though it's famous for its beef, McGuire's has always held true to its identity as a traditional Irish pub.
 Savory pub fare, such as shepherd's pie, corned beef and cabbage, and sausage platters are all available and prepared to perfection.